-Trust provides that the members of the Committee shall initially consist of the Grantors' fathers, Guardian 1 and Guardian 2, or any other individual(s), who have legal authority to act on behalf of Grantors' issue.
-Guardian 1 and Guardian 2 represent Grantors' two minor children.

-If at any time the Committee includes three or more members, then all the members of the Committee may by unanimous vote, at any time and from time to time, add one or more members to the Committee provided that such members are Beneficiaries and, provided further that, if any one or more of them is a minor, then serving members of the Committee shall, by unanimous vote, designate an individual who has legal authority under the Trust to serve as guardian.
-If at any time a Committee member resigns or fails or ceases to so serve, then the position of such Committee member shall remain vacant.
-The Committee shall cease to exist upon the first to occur of the death of the Surviving Grantor or the date upon which the Committee is reduced to one member.
+The Power of Appointment Committee is initially composed of both Grantors, Guardian 1 acting on behalf of Child 1, Guardian 2 acting on behalf of Child 2, Grantor's Mother and Spouse's Mother.
+As each child attains age eighteen, his or her Guardian shall cease to serve and the child will serve as a member of the Power of Appointment Committee.
+If at any time the Power of Appointment Committee includes three or more members, other than the Grantors, then all the members of the Power of Appointment Committee including the Grantors may by unanimous vote, at any time and from time to time, add one or more members of the Power of Appointment Committee provided that such members are Beneficiaries and, provided further that, if any one or more of them is a minor, the members of the Power of Appointment Committee shall by unanimous vote have designated an individual to serve as Guardian for such minor.
+The members of the Power of Appointment Committee in their capacities shall not serve or act in a fiduciary capacity.
+The Power of Appointment Committee ceases to exist upon the first to occur of the death of the Survivor of the Predeceased Grantor, or the date the Power of Appointment Committee is reduced to one member, other than Grantors.